-Since vaccine distribution began in the US in December, 66.5 million doses have been given.
-In the last week, an average of 1.3 million doses per day were administered.
+Since vaccine distribution began in the US in December, 246 million doses have been given.
+In the last week, an average of 2.42 million doses per day were administered.
 More Americans have now received at least one dose than have tested positive for the virus since the pandemic began.
-Across the country, 20 doses have been administered for every 100 people.
-75% of the shots delivered to states have been administered.

-At the time of writing, Alaska has vaccinated the highest percentage of its state population.
-The first dose of the vaccine has been administered to 21.1% of Alaskan residents.
-Still, most of America is unvaccinated.
+At the time of writing, New Hampshire has vaccinated the highest percentage of its state population.
+The first dose of the vaccine has been administered to 60.2% of residents.

-Currently, Puerto Rico has administered the first dose to the lowest percentage of its population out of all 50 states.
-10.1% of its residents have been given the first dose.
-Utah and Tennessee are moving at the second and third slowest paces, at 11.1% and 11.2%, respectively.
+Currently, Mississippi has administered the first dose to the lowest percentage of its population out of all 50 states.
+31.1% of its residents have been given the first dose.
+Louisiana and Alabama are moving at the second and third slowest paces, at 32.2% and 32.4%, respectively.

 Press the play button on the chart below to see how the stats change over time.